-The Group Compliance department's team is supported by compliance officers appointed in each business unit and corporate department.
-These officers are the first point of contact of the head office-based Group Compliance department and cover three areas: compliance, financial security and data protection.
+The Group Compliance department's team is supported by local compliance officers appointed in each business unit and corporate department and in each of the European and international subsidiaries.
+They are the first point of contact of the head office-based Group Compliance department and cover three areas: compliance, financial security and data protection.

-As the interface between the Group Compliance department and their local structure, they prepare descriptions of their unit's transaction processing procedures, and ensure that the procedures are communicated to employees and implemented in accordance with the applicable regulations and the Company's internal principles.
+As the interface between the Group Compliance department and their local structure, they prepare descriptions of their unit's transaction processing procedures, and ensure that the procedures are communicated to employees and implemented in accordance with the applicable regulations and the Group's internal principles.
 They also draw up action plans to achieve any necessary improvements.

-2.2.
-Significant events of 2019
+2.2 Significant events of 2019